TLotter-Git/Machine-Learning/README.md

 # Machine-Learning
 ## Machine Learning: Zero to Hero

 Welcome to my Machine Learning journey!
-This repository tracks everything I’m learning — from the absolute basics to building real-world projects.
+This repository tracks everything I am learning — from the absolute basics to building real-world projects.
 My goal is to understand both the theory and practical implementation of ML models.

 ### 🔍 Topics Covered So Far:
 - [ ] Linear Regression